-Bottled water industry produces up to 1.5 million tons of plastic waste per year.
-The process releases chemicals into the environment, uses up petroleum resources and adds to our waste stream.
-Only 25% of the plastic bottles are recycled!
-The rest end up somewhere eventually – beaches, oceans, landfills; and stay without breaking down for thousands of years.
+The industry produces up to 1.5 million tons of plastic waste per year.
+The process releases chemicals into the environment, uses up petroleum resources, and adds to our waste stream.
+Only 25% of plastic bottles are recycled!
+The rest end up somewhere eventually – beaches, oceans, landfills – and stay without breaking down for thousands of years.

-Bottled water must be transported, using fuel.
+Further, bottled water must be transported, which requires using fuel.
 1/4 of bottled water is consumed outside its country of origin.